tlswg/tls13-spec/draft-ietf-tls-tls13.md

   unrecognized extensions.
 {:br }

-This document defines one ticket extension, "ticket_early_data_info"

-%%% Ticket Establishment

-       struct {
-           uint32 max_early_data_size;
-       } TicketEarlyDataInfo;

-This extension indicates that the ticket may be used to send 0-RTT data ({{early-data-indication}})).
+The sole extension currently defined for NewSessionTicket is "early_data", indicating that the ticket may be used to send 0-RTT data ({{early-data-indication}})).
 It contains the following value:

 max_early_data_size
 : The maximum amount of 0-RTT data that the client is allowed to send when using this ticket, in bytes.
-Only Application Data payload is counted.
+Only Application Data payload (i.e., plaintext but not padding or the inner content type byte) is counted.
 A server receiving more than max_early_data_size bytes of 0-RTT data SHOULD terminate the connection with an "unexpected_message" alert.
+  Note that servers that reject early data due to lack of cryptographic material will be unable to differentiate padding from content, so clients SHOULD NOT depend on being able to send large quantities of padding in early data records.
 {:br }

+Note that in principle it is possible to continue issuing new tickets which indefinitely extend the lifetime of the keying material originally derived from an initial non-PSK handshake (which was most likely tied to the peer's certificate).
+It is RECOMMENDED that implementations place limits on the total lifetime of such keying material; these limits should take into account the lifetime of the peer's certificate, the likelihood of intervening revocation, and the time since the peer's online CertificateVerify signature.

 ### Post-Handshake Authentication

+When the client has sent the "post_handshake_auth" extension (see
-The server is permitted to request client authentication at any time after the handshake has completed by sending a CertificateRequest message.
-The client SHOULD respond with the appropriate Authentication messages.
+{{post_handshake_auth}}), a server MAY request client authentication at any time after the handshake has completed by sending a CertificateRequest message.
+The client MUST respond with the appropriate Authentication messages (see
+{{authentication-messages}}).
 If the client chooses to authenticate, it MUST send Certificate, CertificateVerify, and Finished.
 If it declines, it MUST send a Certificate message containing no certificates followed by Finished.
+All of the client's messages for a given response
+MUST appear consecutively on the wire with no intervening messages of other types.

+A client that receives a CertificateRequest message without having sent the "post_handshake_auth" extension MUST send an "unexpected_message" fatal alert.

-Note: Because client authentication may require prompting the user, servers MUST be prepared for some delay, including receiving an arbitrary number of other messages between sending the CertificateRequest and receiving a response.
+Note: Because client authentication could involve prompting the user, servers MUST be prepared for some delay, including receiving an arbitrary number of other messages between sending the CertificateRequest and receiving a response.
 In addition, clients which receive multiple CertificateRequests in close succession MAY respond to them in a different order than they were received (the certificate_request_context value allows the server to disambiguate the responses).

 ### Key and IV Update {#key-update}